ibm-cloud-docs/databases-for-redis/howto-user-management.md

 Access to your {{site.data.keyword.databases-for-redis}} deployment is not limited to the admin user.
 You can create users by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

+{: note}
+Starting with Redis 6.x, IBM Cloud Databases for Redis disables the default user.
+Instead, to stay in sync with the new ACL support, every deployment gets a dedicated admin user for full support of ACLs.
+Newly provisioned users via the UI, API or CLI will adhere to this pattern, as well.
+If your drivers don't support ACL at this point in time, we recommend using Redis 5 and switching to Redis 6 once your drivers are ready to support ACL.
+{: note}

 ### Creating Users From _Service Credentials_